 Transit bus and coach operators are subject to federal, state and/or provincial motor vehicle road use regulations.
 Although it is the responsibility of the transit bus or coach operator to comply with such regulations, the Company is typically required to comply with applicable federal, provincial and state regulatory requirements under its customer contracts.
 The Company must also comply with regulatory requirements whenever it drives its transit buses or coaches over the roadways from its facilities to its customers.
 Management believes that the Company's buses and coaches are in material compliance with such motor vehicle regulations.
 However, there are some heavy-duty transit buses in the industry, including certain types of transit buses manufactured by New Flyer that do not currently comply with regulations governing maximum axle weight or length in certain jurisdictions.
-To date, only a few of New Flyer's customers have required that the Company reconfigure its transit buses to comply with local axle weight regulations.
 Transit bus operators often obtain waivers from the province or state in which they operate for vehicles that do not comply with the applicable requirements.
 However, such waivers are discretionary and as such, there is no assurance that transit operators will continue to be able to obtain them in the future.
-For example, such waivers have not yet been issued in the province of Ontario.
-Management believes that this is an industry-wide problem related, in part, to industry trends including evolving environmental, disabled-access and other regulations which have resulted in the production of heavier or longer transit buses throughout the industry.
+Management believes that this is an industrywide problem related, in part, to industry trends including evolving environmental, disabled-access and other regulations which have resulted in the production of heavier or longer transit buses throughout the industry.
 Management believes that many of the provincial and U.S. federal and state axle weight or length regulations have not yet caught up with the other aspects of the overall regulatory regime applicable to transit buses and that such regulations need to be re-examined in light of developments in the industry.
 Management intends to address provincial and U.S. federal and state axle weight or length restrictions with its customers on a contract-by-contract basis, and expects that the industry and transit operators will lobby the government for changes to these regulations.
-See "Risk Factors - Risks Related to Operations - The Company may incur costs in connection with provincial, state or federal regulations relating to axle weight restrictions and vehicle lengths".
+See "Risk Factors - Risks Related to Operations - The Company may incur costs in connection with regulations relating to axle weight restrictions and vehicle lengths".